 Gradually, teeth can become stained or discolored, especially after smoking, taking certain medications, or consuming foods and beverages such as coffee and tea.
 During teeth whitening, using a chemical process, your teeth can be whitened in one of two ways: 1) an in-office procedure, or 2) a prescribed system to use at home.

 We can create a custom mouthpiece tray that ensures the right amount of whitening solution reaches your teeth.
 You may find whitening at home more convenient.
 But it can take two to four weeks or longer depending on the strength of peroxide used.
 In-office whitening can take place in one or more visits of an hour or two.

 Note that your teeth can become stained again if you continue exposing them to the same substances that originally stained them.
 Because whitening products are not meant to clean teeth, it is still important to continue practicing daily oral hygiene by brushing twice a day, flossing at least once a day, and rinsing with an antiseptic mouthwash daily.

 Bonding may improve how your teeth look if they have excess space between them, or if they are chipped, broken, stained, or cracked.

 This procedure can fill small cavities or to protect the exposed root of a tooth, which can be completed in a single office visit by applying an etching solution followed by color-matched tooth-colored materials — sometimes composite resins — directly to the tooth’s surface where it is needed.

 Even though bonding can last for many years, it is more likely than other types of restorations to chip, stain, or simply wear down.

 Veneers are custom shells, typically made of porcelain (sometimes plastic), cover the front sides of the teeth to change their color and/or shape of your teeth.
 Veneers last longer than bonding and provide a superior appearance.
 They are less expensive than crowns.
-Veneers can improve teeth that:
+Getting a Dental Veneers service can improve teeth that:

 • Have spaces between them